yoo2001818/query-planner/DESIGN.md

   type: 'out',
 }]
 ```

+### Output in index
+The query planner doesn't really consider using only indexes to create output,
+but, if the indexes covers all the output the query needs, the query doesn't
+even have to access the main table.

 ## Case 2.
 Single table, AND / OR / NOT
 Although this query still performs on the single table with single read, since